joecgo/GenevaEngine/README.md

 };
 ```

-### A Simple Construct: SingleShape
+### A Simple Construct
 This is a simple implementation of the [Construct](#construct) base class.
-The SingleShape class is designed to be general enough for any single-bodied Construct.
+The **SingleShape** class is designed to be general enough for any single-bodied Construct.
 For example, a SingleShape, during its instantiation, can be defined as a circle, a box, or any type of polygon.
 If you desire multiple bodies as part of a single Construct, a different class of Construct will need to be used.

 **SingleShape::Notify** is derived from the base Construct class, and, in this case, implemented with a custom state machine specific to the SingleShape class.